weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ### Tenancy and IDs

-Each tenancy works like a namespace.
-So, different tenants could have objects with the same IDs.
-What makes an object’s ID unique is not just the object ID itself, but the combination of the tenant and the object ID.
+Each tenancy is like a namespace.
+Different tenants could, in theory, have objects with the same IDs.
+To avoid naming problems, object IDs in multi-tenant clusters combine the tenant ID and the object ID.

 ### Tenancy and cross-references

-When using multi-tenancy, cross-references can be made as follows:
+Multi-tenancy supports some cross-references.
+Cross-references like these are supported:

 - From a multi-tenancy object to a non-multi-tenancy object.
 - From a multi-tenancy object to another multi-tenancy object, as long as they belong to the same tenant.

-You **cannot** create cross-references:
+You **cannot** create cross-references like these:

 - From a non-multi-tenancy object to a multi-tenancy object.
 - From a multi-tenancy object to another multi-tenancy object if they belong to different tenants.